Feb 8, 2021

 - Shops charged for new parts but installed used parts.

-- Insurance companies were invoiced for repairs that never happened.
+- Insurance companies were invoiced for work that never happened.

 Learn more about the investigation here.